tfgg/yournextmep/_candidates/eu2014/labour/hadleigh-roberts.md

 person: hadleigh-roberts
 region: south-west
 party: labour
-title: South West - Labour Party - Hadleigh Roberts
+title: Hadleigh Roberts is running for MEP in South West for the Labour Party
 incumbent: false
 ---